Nelson’s eight tribes

 Solid as a rock

 For Māori stone was crucial.
 Argillite, a hard, tough rock quarried around Motueka, Nelson and D’Urville Island, produced flakes suitable for cutting and filleting fish.
 Argillite adzes were used to build boats and houses.
 Other tools were made to pound, bore and scrape.
 Flint, black obsidian, quartz and pounamu (greenstone) were also important.

 Land purchases and conflict

-From 1839 to 1842 the New Zealand Company negotiated with some Māori for the establishment of the Nelson settlement in Whakatū (Tasman Bay) and Taitapu (Golden Bay).
-The lack of flat land caused Nelson settlers looking for grazing land to survey the Wairau Valley.
+From 1839 to 1842 the New Zealand Company negotiated with some Māori to establish the Nelson settlement in Whakatū (Tasman Bay) and Taitapu (Golden Bay).
+The lack of flat land caused Nelson settlers looking for grazing land to survey the Wairau valley.
 Te Rauparaha objected.
-The New Zealand Company believed that they had bought the land, but Te Rauparaha considered they had merely acknowledged his mana over and ownership of it.
+The New Zealand Company believed they had bought the land, but Te Rauparaha considered they had merely acknowledged his mana over and ownership of it.
 On 17 June 1843 there was a clash at Tuamarina, Marlborough, in which 22 settlers (including Captain Arthur Wakefield) and at least four Ngāti Toa were killed.
 This became known as the Wairau affray.
 After this Church Hill, at the head of Trafalgar Street in Nelson, was fortified as a defence against possible attacks from Māori.
-Further land was acquired from Māori by the Crown from 1853 to 1860.
+Further land was acquired from Māori by the Crown between 1853 and 1860.